Alonso-del-Arte/sokoban-ascii/CONTRIBUTING.md

 Also, the level must have only one player token (pusher) and the number of boxes must match the number of goals.
 However, template levels must have two player tokens and more goals than boxes.
 Though I'm not too keen to add template levels.

+Be sure to indicate your authorship of the level both in metadata and the actual body text.